 Although high quality bath taps will shine for many years and are extremely durable, you need to clean them regularly to make them sparkle.

-Avoid using any harsh chemicals on your taps as they could damage the surface.
+Avoid using any harsh chemicals when cleaning your taps as they could damage the surface.
 Lemon juice is the perfect solution for dissolving limescale and tackling water build-up.

 1. Cut a lemon in half and squeeze the juice into a bowl.